Skip to Main Content

 • Foundation course (5 credits)

-• Field experience (up to 8 credits, for students with fewer than 600 documented clinical hours)
+• Field experience (up to 8 credits, for students with fewer than 600 documented practicum hours)

-Note: Completion of the DNP program requires a minimum of 1,000 post-BSN practicum hours, with at least 400 hours at the DNP level.
+Note: Completion of the DNP program requires a minimum of 1,000 post-Baccalaureate practicum hours, with at least 400 hours at the DNP level.

 Entry Points